How to Bypass Screen Time Restrictions in 2025: 6 Ways Kids Bypass iOS Parental Controls

 You need to be just as careful with your device’s general unlock code.
 If you share a device or use an unlock code to control your child’s access to a device, never give out the code.
 For iPhones with Touch ID, if your child knows how to unlock the device, they can go into the settings and add a new fingerprint.
 By doing that, they can easily unlock the device whenever they want.

-If you’re managing multiple devices through the family sharing settings, ensure all connected accounts have proper restrictions enabled to prevent circumvention through other family members’ devices.
+Ensure you monitor family sharing requests carefully and maintain control over the family organizer account.
+If you’re managing multiple devices through the family sharing settings, make sure all connected accounts have proper restrictions enabled to prevent circumvention through other family members’ devices.

 2. Use a Screen Time Remover App Like AnyUnlock